 And then May.
 Pure delight.
 Coming out of the drabness of winter, May brings color, glow, and warmth.
 It’s torture to be confined indoors in May — there’s simply too much to see and touch.
 I LOVE the spring!

-As I reflected last month throughout April, I inventoried what was an extraordinary year of personal growth.
+As I spent time reflecting last month, I inventoried what was an extraordinary year of personal growth.
 In the spirit of celebrating this gorgeous spring weekend, I’m sharing some highlights here.

 Last May I did something I’d been wanting to do for a while — I joined a BBQ team for the Memphis In May BBQ Fest.
 BBQ Fest is a big deal around here.
 I loved being part of a team that really pulls together and works hard to have a safe and comfortable place for our teammates and their family and friends.
 We have a lot of fun and we all pitch in.
 I’m back on the team again this year and BBQ Fest is only five days away!